 Designed by Bramante, Michelangelo, Maderno and Bernini, St. Peter’s Basilica is the largest and brightest example of Renaissance architecture in the world.
 It is the biggest of the four Papal basilicas of Rome, and it’s the center of Catholicism and the symbol of the Vatican State.

 - Child ticket valid for children of 3-7 years of age

 - Free for children from 0-2 years of age

-- The meeting point is at 8.15am in Piazza del Risorgimento at the Bar Caffetteria L’Ottagono, 400 meters from the nearest subway stop Ottaviano.
+- The meeting point is at 10.30am (till August 31) or at 8.15am (from September 1) in Piazza del Risorgimento at the Bar Caffetteria L’Ottagono, 400 meters from the nearest subway stop Ottaviano.

 - At the meeting point you will find our assistants in pink bibs with the I LOVE ROME logo and carrying pink flags.

 - On Wednesdays the tour will not cover the Basilica due to the Papal Audience.